FAM1000S Analysing Film & Television

 First -year, second -semester course, two lectures, screenings, weekly tutorials.

 This course offers a critical introduction to film and television.
 Its main aims are to provide students with the basic vocabulary for understanding the film-making process as well as narrative forms in both film and television.
 The course also considers key areas of film and television studies such as spectatorship, genre and realism, with examples drawn from both South Africa and abroad.
-Students are assessed through academic analysis, written examination and a creative assignment (the short script or short film).
+Students are assessed through academic analysis and a creative assignment (the short script or short film).

 Lectures: 6th period, Wednesday and Thursday; Screening: 6th and 7th periods, Friday.
 Two tutorials per week.